-Introduction to Music, Worship and Technology
+MWT 116 - Introduction to Music, Worship and Technology

-This course serves as the introduction to the School of Music, Worship and Technology.
-It exposes students to concentrations of study within the school and provides opportunities to discover Godgiven gifts and abilities.
-Students will gain practical experience in creating music, crafting worship, and exploring technology while building relationships with professionals in each of these fields.
+This course serves as the introduction and orientation to the School of Music, Worship and Technology.
+It provides opportunities to discover God-given gifts and abilities while gaining practical experience in creating music, crafting worship, and exploring various technology used in audio and visual production.